-The Bank recognizes the asset due to deferred income tax on the basis of assumption that in the future, a tax profit would be achieved, allowing for its use.
+The BOŚ Group recognizes deferred tax assets based on the assumption that in the future, income tax will be generated, allowing to use the deferred tax asset.
 Deterioration of tax results in the future could make this assumption unreasonable.

-5.5 Provision for legal risk concerning the portfolio of mortgage loans denominated in foreign currencies
+4.6.
+Provision for legal risk concerning the portfolio of mortgage loans denominated in foreign currencies

-As at 31 December 2019, the Bank included in the financial statements a provision for legal risk concerning the pending and future disputes with regard to the portfolio of mortgage loans denominated in CHF, EUR and USD, granted to individual customers.
+As at 31 December 2019, the BOŚ Group included in the consolidated financial statements a provision for legal risk concerning the pending and future disputes with regard to the portfolio of mortgage loans denominated in CHF, EUR and USD, granted to individual customers.
 The provision was established in accordance with IAS 37 on the basis of specific assumptions with regard to outflow of funds in the future periods in the amount of PLN 23.2 million.
 In relation to ongoing disputes, this provision amounts to PLN 7.8 million.
-For the legal risk associated with potential disputes concerning denominated mortgage loan agreements, the Bank has established a provision in the amount of PLN 15.4 million.
+For the legal risk associated with potential disputes concerning denominated mortgage loan agreements, the BOŚ Group has established a provision in the amount of PLN 15.4 million.
 As at 31 December 2018, the provision amounted to PLN 2.0 million.

-The model of establishment of the provision for legal risk concerning the portfolio of mortgage loans denominated in foreign currencies has been based on a financial loss calculation in accordance with the scenarios applied, which take into account the probability of disputes being subject to a final and binding court decision unfavorable to the Bank.
-The unfavorable decision scenarios are based on legal opinions and past experience of the Bank, and they include recognition of the agreement as invalid, conversion of currency to PLN, reimbursement of the margin applied to conversion of the loan amount payment and the repayments received.
+The model of establishment of the provision for legal risk concerning the portfolio of mortgage loans denominated in foreign currencies has been based on a financial loss calculation in accordance with the scenarios applied, which take into account the probability of disputes being subject to a final and binding court decision unfavorable to the BOŚ Group.
+The unfavorable decision scenarios are based on legal opinions and past experience of the BOŚ Group, and they include recognition of the agreement as invalid, conversion of currency to PLN, reimbursement of the margin applied to conversion of the loan amount payment and the repayments received.
 In the model used to establish the provision, an assumption was also made with regard to the projected increase in the number of claims made by customers over the 5-year horizon, the probability of occurrence of the scenarios adopted and the court judgment dates.
 To estimate the financial loss, it is also important to consider the date when the loan was granted.

-At the time of publication of these financial statements, the number of court cases concluded with a final and binding judgment was still quite low and thus unreliable.
+At the time of publication of these consolidated financial statements, the number of court cases concluded with a final and binding judgment was still quite low and thus unreliable.
 Therefore, estimation of the provision for legal risk related to pending and future disputes concerning the portfolio of mortgage loans denominated in foreign currencies is uncertain, and the provision amount may change in the future.
 The provision will be subject to periodic monitoring and possible updates as at the subsequent reporting dates.

-The Bank has performed an analysis of sensitivity of the provision amount estimation due to changes in parameters related to probability of the Bank losing the court cases and probability of materialization of the scenario of recognizing loan agreements as invalid.
+The BOŚ Group has performed an analysis of sensitivity of the provision amount estimation due to changes in parameters related to probability of the Bank losing the court cases and probability of materialization of the scenario of recognizing loan agreements as invalid.